Indigenous Leadership & Engagement in the Yukon

 *Cost includes flight, accommodation, ground transportation, meals, resource materials and t-shirt.
 Students with financial need are encouraged to contact email@example.com to learn more about bursaries and other funding opportunities.
 Bursaries are also available for First Nations, Metis and Inuit students with thanks from SU Quality Money.

-Kluane National Park and Reserve is approximately three hours northwest of Whitehorse, along the Alaskan Highway.
+Kluane National Park and first nations community is approximately three hours northwest of Whitehorse, along the Alaskan Highway.
 The remoteness of the location means that participants will not have access to regular amenities.
 Furthermore, the location is heavily populated with wildlife, including bears.